 Many people online mention there is a dedicated area for barbeque.
 Maybe I missed it.
 But according to the following sign, lightning fire, including barbeque, cigarettes, and hookah, is forbidden at the park’s premises.

 I will also mention there are tables with benches where you can have a picnic.
-And if there are no free tables, there is plenty of grass (but there is not much shade).
+And if there are no free tables, there is plenty of grass (but not much shade).

 The Ecological Pond in Petah Tikva is an artificial lake in Petah Tikva.
 The lake was built as part of the park expansion plan and is without fences on the banks.
 The area of the lake and its surroundings is 14 dunams.
 The cost of constructing the lake is 52.5 million NIS, with construction work on the lake beginning in February 2016 and ending on August 28, 2018.